-2.3 Basic biology
+2.3.
+Basic biology

 Social structure: Common dolphins are a social species, often found in large groups, sometimes numbering in the thousands of individuals.
 There have been instances of mass strandings recorded (groups of two or more cetaceans, excluding cow and calf pairs, stranding at the same time and place) (Murphy, 2004; Viricel et al., 2008; Jepson et al., 2013), which have elucidated the existence of age-sex segregation in the population, particularly during winter, i.e. outside the breeding period (Murphy et al., 2013).
 These include the existence of nursery groups and weaned juvenile/sub-adult groups.
-Further evidence exists for fisheries selectivity of age-sex maturity classes in some regions, with a predisposition to capturing juvenile and young adults in the UK bass fishery, and nursery groups and sexually mature male bachelor groups in the Irish and French tuna drift net fishery (Goujon et al., 1994; Murphy & Rogan, 2006; Murphy et al., 2007; Fernández-Contreras et al., 2010; Murphy et al., 2013).
+Further evidence exists for fisheries selectivity of age-sex maturity classes in some regions, with a predisposition to capturing juvenile and young adults in the UK bass fishery, and nursery groups and sexually mature male bachelor groups in the Irish and French tuna drift net fishery (Goujon et al., 2010; Murphy et al., 2013).
 It is important to identify what age-sex class of individuals is incidentally captured by each fishery in the NE Atlantic.
 High mortality of mature (especially pregnant) females, calves and individuals approaching maturity will have a more detrimental effect on the common dolphin population than a high mortality rate of mature males (Murphy et al., 2013).

-Collection of data and samples through national stranding programmes has enabled assessments of life-history parameters, dietary analysis, and the effect of stressors such pollutants (Zhou et al., 2001; Viricel et al., 2008; Murphy et al., 2009, Murphy et al., 2010; Deaville and Jepson, 2011; Murphy et al., in press).
+Collection of data and samples through national stranding programmes has enabled assessments of life-history parameters, dietary analysis, and the effect of stressors such pollutants (Zhou et al., 2001; Viricel et al., 2008; Murphy et al., 2009, Murphy et al., 2010; Deaville and Jepson, 2011; Murphy et al., 2018).